jonthanlaw/html-css/README.md

 # Nonresponsive-Projects
-First attempts at projects on own
+First attempts at projects on own.
+No tutorials.